vsoch/dinosaur-lessons/containers/README.md

 A cool result of this, given that you have a single kernel, if you fix or update that kernel, all the "guests" running off it also get patched.

+For memory, a hypervisor can only see pages.
+It doesn't know what each guest is doing.
+WIth a container, under a single kernel the single kernel can see all objects and usage inside each container to make resource decisions.
+For this reason the resource decisions are made much more efficient.

 ### What is a virtual machine?

 A virtual machine runs on a hypervisor, which is (definition).
 With a virtual machine, you have a virtual hardware layer, an